GauriPatki/GauriPatki/README.md

 </td>
 <td width="50%" valign="top">

-### 🎬 Video Query Assistant & Smart Script Solutions
+### 🎬 Video Query Assistant: Smart Script Solutions
 **Jun 2023 – Sep 2024 · Modern College of Engineering**

 Built a video transcription and QA website using **MiniLM** and **RoBERTa**, enabling users to ask natural language questions and retrieve answers with timestamps.
 The system and its underlying research were published in two peer-reviewed international journals.